benlund/llms/README.md

 puts executor.execute_prompt("What is 2+2?")

 # Streaming response
-executor.execute_prompt("What is the airspeed velocitty of an unladen swallow?") do |chunk|
+executor.execute_prompt("What is the airspeed velocity of an unladen swallow?") do |chunk|
   print chunk
 end